JaneJeon/blink/README.md

 2. On your docker-compose logs, you should be able to see when the `keycloak` container finishes initializing (it says something like "admin panel listening at http://localhost:8080").
 Once it is ready, go to said admin panel, login with `admin`/`password`.

-3. Click on "create new realm" on the top-left corner, and import the realm from the `config/keycloak.json` file (the name should be automatically filled out for you).

-4. No more configuration is needed in terms of the realm; however, you still need to create a dummy user to login as, so create one following the instructions here: https://www.keycloak.org/docs/latest/server_admin/#_create-new-user
+3. Go to the "Blink Realm" (see top left corner) and create a dummy user to login as, following the instructions here: https://www.keycloak.org/docs/latest/server_admin/#_create-new-user

 And once you're done with development, you can run `make down` to shut down and cleanup all the containers that spun up.